wagtail/wagtail/docs/upgrading_wagtail_v2/index.rst

 Upgrading directly to Wagtail 2:
 ================================
-During the deployment process, you may find that you want to try and upgrade directly to wagtail 2 without having to do multiple deployments. **WARNING:** You should first locally try to upgrade version by version to see if there are any major application issues before attempting to upgrade directly
+**WARNING:** You should first locally try to upgrade version by version to see if there are any major application issues before attempting to upgrade directly.

-* To experiment with upgrading directly instead of rolling out version by version, you can run all of the wagtail app migrations first.

 -------------------------------------
 Wagtail 2.0 Module Path Update Script